jnozzi/cocoadev.com/markdown/DocumentBasedAppOpenLastFileonStartup.md

 Just note the "if user prefers" part.
 Not everybody wants this non-standard behavior.
 In fact, many prefer otherwise, which is probably a good reason to have it off by default, too. :-)
 ----
 Few things updated for OS X 10.4, since openDocumentWithContentsOfFile:display: has been deprecated.
 Here's a new version that seems to work.
-(Since it took me a little while to figure this part out, edit [[MainMenu.nib in IB, click on classes, add a class "General/MyAppDelegate," instantiate it, click on Instances, control-drag between File's Owner and myAppController, press Apple-2, and set choose delegate for this outlet connection. add the files to General/XCode, then add this code to General/MyAppDelegate.m.)
+(Since it took me a little while to figure this part out, edit [[MainMenu.nib in IB, click on classes, add a class "MyAppDelegate," instantiate it, click on Instances, control-drag between File's Owner and myAppController, press Apple-2, and set choose delegate for this outlet connection. add the files to XCode, then add this code to MyAppDelegate.m.)
 I'm a novice, so please fix any errors if you find them!

-- (BOOL)applicationShouldOpenUntitledFile:(General/NSApplication *)sender
+- (BOOL)applicationShouldOpenUntitledFile:(NSApplication *)sender
 {
-	id myDocumentController = General/[NSDocumentController sharedDocumentController];
+	id myDocumentController = [NSDocumentController sharedDocumentController];

 	// Reopen last document if user prefers
 	// For now, ignore any preference setting since I haven't coded for them yet.
-This routine is largely from www.General/CocoaDev.com int preferencesSayToLoadTheLastDocument = 1;
+This routine is largely from www.CocoaDev.com int preferencesSayToLoadTheLastDocument = 1;
 	if (preferencesSayToLoadTheLastDocument &&
-		General/myDocumentController recentDocumentURLs] count] > 0)
+		myDocumentController recentDocumentURLs] count] > 0)
 	{
 		NSURL *myURL = [[[NSURL alloc] init] autorelease];
-		[[NSEnumerator *theRecentFilesEnumerator = General/[myDocumentController recentDocumentURLs] retain] objectEnumerator];
+		[[NSEnumerator *theRecentFilesEnumerator = [myDocumentController recentDocumentURLs] retain] objectEnumerator];
 		while (myURL = [theRecentFilesEnumerator nextObject])
 		{
 			if ([[[[NSFileManager defaultManager] fileExistsAtPath:[myURL path]])